Damian Gjini

-Damian Gjini (born 6 April 1995) is a professional footballer who plays as a midfielder for Greek Super League 2 club Kifisia.
+Damian Gjini (born 6 April 1995) is a professional footballer who plays as a midfielder for Super League 2 club Panionios.
 Born in Greece, he has represented Albania at youth international level.

 Career

 On 4 August 2017 Gjini was loaned out again from Panionios to Football League (Greece) club AO Chania Kissamikos.

 At the end of December 2019 it was confirmed, that Gjini would join Rodos FC from 2020.